Santosh-GS/programming-notes/python_style_guide_basics.md

 * Single Responsibility Principle:
   Try to give single task for a function or object
   Prefer multiple small tasked functions over a long multi tasking function
-* Assign variables or a data structure to repeatly used values in order to allow easier modifiications later
+* Assign variables or a data structure to repeatly used values to allow easier modifiications later
   <br>
 * Import everything at top and import one module per line (after module docstring)
 * While importing from a single module, import multiple in the same line